Himlung Expedition

 • Embark on a journey of self-discovery as you push yourself beyond your limits and achieve an incredible feat.

-A Typical Day During Himlung Expedition
+A Typical Day During the Himlung Expedition

 • A typical day during the Himlung Expedition may vary depending on the stage of the climb, but generally, it follows a similar routine: